stephaneVercouillieBMID/slate/source/workingVersion.html.md

 -  JWKSet URL, and associated SSL/TLS certificate
 - Redirect URIs associated to your instances of itsme(r) services.

-<aside class="notice"> Redirect URI: User will be redirected to that URL after the (failed or successful) authentication in the itsme App. </aside>

-- You must specify the Redirect URI in the onboarding file because it needs to be whitelisted by our F5.
-Multiple URLs can be whitelisted by BMID.
+<aside class="notice"> Redirect URIs (to which the User will be redirected after authentication in the itsme App) need to be whitelisted by our F5.
+Multiple URLs can be whitelisted by BMID.</aside>

 <aside class="notice"> To redirect the end-user to itsme in the browser, you provide  Redirect URIs and BMID specifies redirect_uri.
 Additional parameters are not allowed and entire redirect_uri must match.